Callme2YC/Caf-Anima-Matris-Project/README.md

 Contains the chatbots developed to interact with the predictive models, allowing users to input necessary data and receive SCA score predictions.

 ## Web Page
-We have also developed a comprehensive web page using Notion to provide an overview of the project, including resources and updates.
+We have also developed a comprehensive web page using Notion to provide an overview of the project, including all the resources, user guids and videos.
 [Add Notion link here]

 ## Conclusion
 This project provides a systematic approach to enhancing coffee quality through data-driven fermentation analysis.
 By following these guidelines and using the developed tools, stakeholders can ensure consistent and better coffee production, ultimately improving the SCA score.